sagardua297/udacity-data-engineering-nd/Capstone Project/README.md

 Processed data from Final Store bucket is moved to Staging tables Redshift data warehouse by EMR cluster.

 Post data validation/transformation, data is now available for analytics in Redshift data warehouse scehema.
-There are separate schemas for storing Staging and Analytic tables in Redshift data warehouse.
+There are separate schemas for storing Staging, Transformed Staging (or Warehouse) and Analytic tables in Redshift data warehouse.

 <b>4.
 Apache Airflow</b>